 Moses: My name is Moses Onyeabor.
 I was born in a small village in Enugu state, Nigeria.
 I was born into a polygamous family.
 My father had 3 wives.
 My mum was like the last of the 3 wives.
 And I happened to be the last of his kids.
 Which was fun.

-As the last child, you get many attentions.
+As the last child, you get so much attention.
 So I grew up being loved by my father, mum and brothers.
 When I was born, my family was really struggling.
 My father could hardly feed the family.
-So I was born into a live of struggle…
+So I was born into a life of struggle…

-ASA: I learnt you are a recipient of MasterCard Foundation Scholarship Program.
+ASA: Wow OK.
+I learnt you are a recipient of MasterCard Foundation Scholarship Program.
 How did that all come about?

 For me it was a miracle.
 But it took a huge part of my time and effort.
 It started from my junior school.
 Right from my junior school, I have always valued my education.
 I didn’t want anything that will come between me and my academics.
 I always tried to be the best in my class.
 And that made me to work really hard.